 HEP / High School Equivalency Program

-The High School Equivalency Program @ Northern is an educational equity program designed to help migrant and seasonal farm workers and their immediate families, and persons working in agriculturally-related activities, to obtain a High School Equivalency Credential, get a better job, go to college or vocational school, or qualify for the military.
+The High School Equivalency Program @ Northern is an educational equity program designed to help migrant and seasonal farm workers and their immediate families obtain a High School Equivalency Credential, get a better job, go to college or vocational school, or qualify for the military.

-NNMC HEP is one of 45 federal HEP programs funded through a competitive grant process by the U.S. Department of Education, Office of Migrant Education.
+NNMC HEP is a federally funded program through a competitive grant process by the U.S. Department of Education, Office of Migrant Education.